hwmcc/hwmcc.github.io/2025/index.md

 **AMD Ryzen 9 7950X 16-core** processors and **128 GB RAM**,
 running **Ubuntu 24.04 LTS**.

-Each model checker will have full access to a node, i.e., 16 (physical) cores and 128 GB of RAM.
+Each model checker will have full access to a node, i.e., 16 physical (32 virtual) cores and 128 GB of RAM.
 A **memory limit of 120 GB**  is enforced with a **time limit of 1 hour** of wall-clock time.